lcavalleria/rasmovidas/README.md

 Server setup:
 - Installs docker
+- Runs jellyfin in docker container

 How to run:
-- Add server ip in config.mk
+- Create config.mk from template
+-
 - Run `make deploy`